R-GSN: The Relation-based Graph Similar Network for Heterogeneous Graph: Introduction

 Since most of the existing algorithms are based on the meta-path, they require a lot of manual processing and have poor generalization.
 For this we propose an end-to-end R-GSN algorithm based on R-GCN, which does not need meta-path and can be easily applied to large scale heterogeneous graph datasets, such as $\texttt{ogbn-mag}$~\citep{hu2020open}.
 Our contributions are as follows: \begin{itemize} \item We propose a general heterogeneous message passing paradigm.
 Under this framework, heterogeneous message passing is summarized into the following four steps: Message Transform, Intra-relation Aggregation, Inter-relation Aggregation and Status Update.
 R-GCN~\citep{schlichtkrull2018modeling} is a special instance of this paradigm. \item We propose the R-GSN algorithm, which conforms to the general heterogeneous message passing paradigm, and we design two novel similarity aggregation methods, called the SIM-ATTN aggregation and the SIM aggregation; note that the SIM-ATTN aggregation includes an attention mechanism while the SIM aggregation does not. \item In R-GSN, we use normalization operations in several places.
 Experiments prove the necessity of normalization operations. there are two other operations that are also useful, one is the adversarial training method called FLAG~\citep{kong2020flag}, and the other is specifically for the $\texttt{ogbn-mag}$ dataset in generating parameterized initial features for nodes without initial features through pre-propagation. \item R-GSN achieves the state-of-the-art performance on the $\texttt{ogbn-mag}$ dataset.
 The average accuracy on the validation dataset and test dataset are respectivly 51.82\% and 50.32\%, both are higher than those of the existing algorithms.
-At the same time, compared with the baseline R-GCN, there is a 4.21\% gain on the validation dataset and a 3.54\% gain on the test dataset. \end{itemize}
+At the same time, compared with the baseline R-GCN, there is a 4.21\% gain on the validation dataset and a 3.54\% gain on the test dataset. \item We extend R-GSN and propose a homogeneous version algorithm called GSN and a meta-path version algorithm called M-GSN.
+Respectively, we conducte experiments on $\texttt{ogbn-arxiv}$, $\texttt{IMDB}$ and $\texttt{DBLP}$ datasets, and prove the effectiveness of the aggregation method proposed in this paper. \end{itemize}